navahas/tmux-grimoire/README.md

 ## Overview

-BuoyShell creates a dedicated manager session that handles independent floating shells for each Tmux session.
-Key features:
+BuoyShell is a minimal Tmux plugin that creates a dedicated manager session for handling independent floating shells.
+It's designed to be lightweight and simple.

+For a more feature-rich floating window implementation, check out [tmux-floax](https://github.com/omerxx/tmux-floax).

+Key features of BuoyShell:

 - Independent floating shell per Tmux session with persistence
 - Hidden status bar by default
-- Clean session management with automatic window creation/cleanup
+- Clean session management with automatic window creation
 - Simple popup toggling with a single keybinding

 ## Installation